 Neapolitan

-Pasta alla Genovese: slow-cooked onions and beef.
+Pasta alla Genovese: slow-cooked onion sauce.

 Margherita Pizza